Welcome to

 Push the boundaries of what is possible

+At U of T Engineering, we excel at turning new ideas and research into products, processes and services that improve lives, conserve precious resources, create wealth and reimagine what is possible.
 U of T is a leader in Canada and among the top five institutions in North America for creating research-based startups.
-The U of T entrepreneurship community has created over 500 companies in the last 10 years and secured over $1.5 billion in investment.
+The U of T entrepreneurship community has created more than 650 startups in the last decade and secured over $3 billion in startup investment.

 students using 3d printer